TheXik/SetPacking-SatSolver/README.md

 ## Constraints
 - For this problem I have chosen to use sets variables.

-For each set in input I create a `Si` varibale that represents that the current `Si` set is selected `-Si`(negation) represents that set isnt in selected for the pairwise disjoint
+For each set in input I create a `Si` variable that represents that the current `Si` set is selected `-Si`(negation) represents that set isnt in selected for the pairwise disjoint

 1. constraint is Disjointness of the sets
 We need to ensure that no two selected sets share the same element.